difio/difio-openshift-php/README.md

-Registration agent for monupco.com, preconfigured for OpenShift / PHP applications.
+Registration agent for Difio, preconfigured for OpenShift / PHP applications.

-It compiles a list of installed PEAR packages and sends it to monupco.com.
+It compiles a list of installed PEAR packages and sends it to http://www.dif.io.

 Installing on your OpenShift PHP application
 --------------------------------------------

-- Create an account at http://monupco.com
+- Create an account at http://www.dif.io

 - Create your PHP application in OpenShift